HomeArticlesBest OfBest Startup Metric Calculators

 How We Evaluated

-• Fast and mobile-friendly — works on any device without friction
+Fast and mobile-friendly: works on any device without friction.

 Frequently Asked Questions

-Under 12 months is healthy for most B2B SaaS; under 6 months is excellent.
-Consumer products should aim for 3–6 months given higher churn.
-CAC payback period = CAC ÷ (monthly revenue per customer × gross margin).
-If your CAC is ₹50,000 and a customer pays ₹5,000/month at 70% gross margin, payback = ₹50,000 ÷ (₹5,000 × 0.70) = 14.3 months — acceptable but worth optimising.
+Under 12 months is healthy for most B2B SaaS, and under 6 months is excellent.
+Consumer products should aim tighter, 3 to 6 months, given higher natural churn.
+The formula is CAC divided by monthly revenue per customer times gross margin.
+If CAC is ₹50,000 and a customer pays ₹5,000/month at 70% gross margin, payback comes to ₹50,000 divided by (₹5,000 times 0.70), or 14.3 months, acceptable but worth tightening.

 Related Articles